beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 team_age_mean['wins'] = wins
 ```

-Looking at the Kernel Density Estimation plot (KDE) of teams average age, we see a steady increase in terms of density of teams with aN average age of 26, 27, and 28, and then see this density take a sharp drop.
+Looking at the Kernel Density Estimation plot (KDE) of teams average age, we see a steady increase in terms of density of teams with an average age of 26, 27, and 28, and then see this density take a sharp drop.
 The range of the plot is also fairly narrow, with average team age being no less than 24 and not greater than 31.

 ![kdeplot](/img/kdeplotworldcupteams.PNG)